Alfresco/docs-alfresco/process-automation/latest/model/connectors/teams.md

 teams.connector.tenant=${TEAMS_TENANT}
 ```

-The connector uses a stream mechanism to send and recieve information between Process Services and the connector.
+The connector uses a stream mechanism to send and receive information between Process Services and the connector.
 For this to occur you need to configure the following properties so the connector can be identified:

 ```bash
 spring.cloud.stream.bindings.createTeamsChannel.destination=${teams.connector.name}${spring.application.name}.CREATE_CHANNEL